nathan-barry/nathan.rs/content/posts/quotes.md

 "I believe that a man should strive for only one thing in life, and that is to have a touch of greatness"
 <br>— Félix Martí-Ibáñez

+"In Three Words, I Can Sum Up Everything I’ve Learned About Life.
+It Goes On"
+<br>— Robert Frost

 "A happy programmer is one who is neither underutilized nor weight down with ill-formulated goals and stressful process friction."
 <br>— Eric Raymond, The Cathedral and the Bazaar